 INCA TRAIL EXTRA QUECHUA PORTER

-whether you would like to reduce the load of the trek, you may hire an extra porter to carry your personal ítems, from the beggining of the trail until Aguas Calientes; you may hire a porter to carry 7 kilos(14 pounds) for US$80, or 14 kilos (28 pounds) for US$160.
+Whether you would like to reduce the load of the trek, you may hire an extra porter to carry your personal ítems, from the beginning of the trail until Aguas Calientes; you may hire a porter to carry 7 kilos(14 pounds) for US$80, or 14 kilos (28 pounds) for US$160.
 In this service is included the porter’s salary, entrance fee to Inca Trail, food, etc. This option depends on your level of physical fitness, because the trek would be ardous and hardcore; that way, you would foreknow the uneasiness on the trail.
 Whether you decide to take this service, you must reserve your extra porter at the same time you book the trip, because the extra porter is counted within the 500-person, amount limited on the trail per day.

 The prices are based on tour you are taking, the type of service, the type of destination, the type of tour.
 We mostly use three-start hotel in Peru’s destinations; however, there are no Hotels of that category in some destinations thus we use hostal.
 Whether you prefer to have four-start or five-start hotel we would provide you that class hotel, so you would add the price difference to the total balance.
 Besides the price is generally based on two-person.
 Whether you would like to take a private service, our service would increase in average US$350 with two-person, US$300 with three-person, US$250 with four-person or more, these prices are applied to each person.

 Please Note; if you are traveling for high touristy season, traveling as student, or coming with kids send us a copy of passport to issue Machu Picchu, and train’s ticket at least one month prior to departure.